liayin/blog/_posts/2020-1-27-LaTeX-tables.md

 date: 2020-01-27 17:05:00 --0000
 permalink: /posts/latex-tables/
 ---
+This is the very first post of this blog, as LaTeX is very important to an academic, and tables are very important to an economist!
+The content go from the most basic tables to very complex ones.
+Let me know if there is anything else I should cover in this blog post!

+Table of content

+* TOC
+{:toc}

 ### Basic Tables
 In order to create a table, the most common way is to use ```\begin{table}```.
 And then ```\begin{tabular}{}``` where we can specify how many columns there are and what their alignments are.
 The common ones used are ```{l c c}``` if there are three columns or ```{l *{5}{c} m{4cm}}``` if there are seven.
 In order to add notes to the table, ```\multicolumn``` is helpful.
 Below is an example: